Reaction Time Test

 How to improve your reaction time

 The biggest gains usually come from consistency rather than chasing one lucky run.
-Try a few short sets, focus on staying relaxed, and compare your average performance instead of only your best single click.
+Try a few short sets, focus on staying relaxed, and compare your average performance instead of only your fastest single click.

 Warm Up